Health Career Opportunity Program 2026 Internships

 Rehabilitation Medicine

 Students attend rounds and conferences alongside attending physicians and residents and learn about physical medicine and rehabilitation.
-They attend therapy sessions across various subspecialties and track progress for patients they see during rounds or who they discuss during conferences.
+They attend therapy sessions across various subspecialties (such as physical therapy and exercise physiology) as well as track progress for patients on a daily and weekly basis.

 Research